hashicorp/terraform-provider-google/website/docs/r/spanner_instance_iam.html.markdown

 Three different resources help you manage your IAM policy for a Spanner instance.
 Each of these resources serves a different use case:

 * `google_spanner_instance_iam_policy`: Authoritative.
 Sets the IAM policy for the instance and replaces any existing policy already attached.

+~> **Warning:** It's entirely possibly to lock yourself out of your instance using `google_spanner_instance_iam_policy`.
+Any permissions granted by default will be removed unless you include them in your config.

 * `google_spanner_instance_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the instance are preserved.
 * `google_spanner_instance_iam_member`: Non-authoritative.
 Updates the IAM policy to grant a role to a new member.
 Other members for the role for the instance are preserved.